Skip to main content

 How will the Garden Gateway construction project impact my visit?

-What should I do before I visit?
+What should I do before my visit?

 Before coming to Duke Gardens, we recommend checking our website for the latest updates and information that may impact your visit.
 By staying informed, you can ensure a smooth and enjoyable experience.
 Additionally, you can sign up to have regular updates and important announcements sent directly to your inbox.